CONNECT + COLLABORATE

 A highlight of this year’s Oklahoma Gathering is our Upholstery Retreat with Sierra Shores of The Rusted Roan Design, Co.
 In this immersive 3-day workshop you’ll be guided through the upholstery process from the foundation to the finishing details.
 You’ll leave with not just a finished piece—but the skills and confidence to tackle more projects on your own.
 All lodging and meals are included in the retreat fee.
 See Sierra’s workshop below for complete details.

 The Foundation is always accepting items for the silent auctions held in conjunction with our Gatherings.
-100% of the proceeds go towards the Fellowship programs.
+100% of the proceeds go towards the Art of the Cowgirl Fellowship program.
 If you would like to make a donation for the Oklahoma Gathering silent auction please contact us.

 WORKSHOPS + CLINICS